fake-useragent/fake-useragent/README.md

 ---

 If you want to specify your own operating systems, you can do that via the `os` argument (default is: `["windows", "macos", "linux"]`).
-In this example you will only get Linux useragents back:
+In this example you will only get Linux user-agents back:

 ```py
 from fake_useragent import UserAgent